kubecost/docs/apis/apis-overview/cloud-cost-api/cloud-cost-metrics.md

 </details>

-## Kubernetes percent by CSP
+## Kubernetes Clusters

-Whether or not a specific resource belongs as part of a Kubernetes cluster is not something that is made available in any of the billing integrations, and is not something that can be determined with 100% accuracy in all situations.
-To populate this field at the item level, Kubecost uses heuristics based on the existence of labels, or the service that the resource originates from.
-These heuristics are only capable of detecting resources that belong to the managed Kubernetes offerings from each CSP.\
+To calculate the `K8 Utilization`, Kubecost first must determine if a resources is part of a Kubernetes cluster, or an unrelated cloud service.

+If a tag or label in the list below is present on the billing export, Kubecost will consider those costs part of the `K8 Utilization` calculation.
+This will not always be 100% accurate in all situations.\

 <details>

 <summary>AWS</summary>

-The CUR only has labels that have been enabled for it, each as its own individual column rather than in a JSON object of key-value pairs.
-Because of this, the efficacy of this heuristic is limited by the labels that it targets being enabled.

-If `line_item_product_code` is `AmazonEKS`, or one of the following label keys is present:
+In AWS, Kubecost will identify the line item in the bill as a Kubernetes resource if one of the following tags is present in the CUR.

+* `AmazonEKS`
 * `resource_tags_aws_eks_cluster_name`
 * `resource_tags_user_eks_cluster_name`
 * `resource_tags_user_alpha_eksctl_io_cluster_name`